 Quantum physicist Nora Tischler, who was a Ph.D. student working with Zeilinger on an unrelated topic when MELVIN was being put through its paces, was paying attention to these developments.
 “It was kind of clear from the beginning [that such an] experiment wouldn’t exist if it hadn’t been discovered by an algorithm,” she says.

 In one such generalized configuration with four crystals, each generating a pair of photons, and overlapping paths leading to four detectors, quantum interference can create situations where either all four detectors click (constructive interference) or none of them do so (destructive interference).
-Until recently, carrying out such an experiment remained a distant dream.
+Until recently, carrying out such an experiment had remained a distant dream.
 Then, in a March preprint paper, a team led by Lan-Tian Feng of the University of Science and Technology of China, in collaboration with Krenn, reported that they had fabricated the entire setup on a single photonic chip and performed the experiment.
 The researchers collected data for more than 16 hours: a feat made possible because of the photonic chip’s incredible optical stability, something that would have been impossible to achieve in a larger-scale tabletop experiment.
 For starters, the setup would require a square meter’s worth of optical elements precisely aligned on an optical bench, Steinberg says.
 Besides, “a single optical element jittering or drifting by a thousandth of the diameter of a human hair during those 16 hours could be enough to wash out the effect,” he says.

 During their early attempts to simplify and generalize what MELVIN had found, Krenn and his colleagues realized that the solution resembled abstract mathematical forms called graphs, which contain vertices and edges and are used to depict pairwise relations between objects.
 For these quantum experiments, every path a photon takes is represented by a vertex.
 And a crystal, for example, is represented by an edge connecting two vertices.
 MELVIN first produced such a graph and then performed a mathematical operation on it.
-The operation, called “perfect matching,” involves generating an equivalent graph in which each vertex is connected to only one edge.
+The operation, called perfect matching, involves generating an equivalent graph in which each vertex is connected to only one edge.
 This process makes calculating the final quantum state much easier, although it is still hard for humans to understand.

 That changed with MELVIN’s successor THESEUS, which generates much simpler graphs by winnowing the first complex graph representing a solution that it finds down to the bare minimum number of edges and vertices (such that any further deletion destroys the setup’s ability to generate the desired quantum states).
 Such graphs are simpler than MELVIN’s perfect matching graphs, so it is even easier to make sense of any AI-generated solution.
 Renner is particularly impressed by THESEUS’s human-interpretable outputs.
 “The solution is designed in such a way that the number of connections in the graph is minimized,” he says.
 “And that’s naturally a solution we can better understand than if you had a very complex graph.”

 Eric Cavalcanti of Griffith University in Australia is both impressed by the work and circumspect about it.
 “These machine-learning techniques represent an interesting development.
 For a human scientist looking at the data and interpreting it, some of the solutions may look like ‘creative’ new solutions.
 But at this stage, these algorithms are still far from a level where it could be said that they are having truly new ideas or coming up with new concepts,” he says.
 “On the other hand, I do think that one day they will get there.
 So these are baby steps—but we have to start somewhere.”
 Steinberg agrees.
 “For now they are just amazing tools,” he says.
 “And like all the best tools, they’re already enabling us to do some things we probably wouldn’t have done without them.”